rdeville-public-bak/my_programs.dynamic_prompt.bak/README.md

-As you can see, `bash` version and `zsh` version are almost the same, only the return code has different position (the part `TODO RETURN CODE` for `bash` and `TODO RETURN CODE` for `zsh`, in white square above).
-So following exemple will mainly present prompt when using `zsh`.
+As you can see, `bash` version and `zsh` version are almost the same, only the return code has different position (the part `TODO RETURN CODE` for `bash` and `TODO RETURN CODE` for `zsh`, in the white square above).
+So following exemples will mainly present prompt when using `zsh`.

 Below is what prompt look like when all supported segments are loaded.